yunhygkim/dcshell/README.md

 4. Press the **Remsh Hulls** button to remesh the convex hulls.
 5. Press the **Use Exact Volume** button to make the hulls disjoint.
 6. Press the **Save Hulls** button to save the resulted objects
-7. You can ...//// and then you can use mesh unfolder to unfold each convex hull.

-		* **c-svm C** affects both running time and output quality lower.
-The value increases both computation time and output quality.

 ## Models